This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Be very mindful about where you are going and research in advance what to expect.
 Will there be shade or not?
 Can you take the car to the beach or do you need to walk far to get to the sand?
 Is there a shower to rinse off the sand or salt?
 Or is there a bar that sells water and food so you don’t need to pack too many snacks and drinks?

 All this information will help you prepare as best as you can for your beach adventure and it will help you understand better what you need to pack.

 2) Use Spray Sunscreen

-Ok, sunscreen is a given: definitely one of the must-haves for baby at the beach to protect them from the sun.
+Ok, sunscreen is a given: definitely one of the must-haves for baby at the beach (and to add to your baby toiletries list) to protect them from the sun.
 However, I would totally recommend a spray sunscreen over a cream, particularly with a baby that’s already rolling and moving around everywhere.

 I used to use a cream one with my first daughter and I got so frustrated with her grabbing the cream and squeezing it, or getting it out of my hand before I could put it on her.
 It was such a game for her, and I was over it 🙂

 This Baby Bum Spray Sunscreen is perfect for babies: made only with natural ingredients that won’t harm your baby and a maximum 50 SPF protection.

 Other than the fact that reusable swim diapers are better for the environment, they are also bloody cute and so easy to use.
 They’re like cloth diapers, but with the added bonus that there’s not all the washing and thinking about inserts and covers, etc.